-If your motorhome is equipped with a stackable washer/dryer set, make sure you have sufficient power available before operating the washer or dryer (refer to calculating electrical load).
+Your motor home is equipped with a washerdryer set, make sure you have sufficient power available before operating the washer or dryer (refer to calculating electrical load).
 Make sure you are connected to a 120-volt power source.

 Refer to the manufacturer owner's manual included in your Owner's Portfolio for detailed safety, operating and care instructions.